-Ever wondered if steroids are really that bad while you were repeating the same exercises over and over again, hoping to wake up one day inhabiting a ripped body?
+Why do people use steroids?
+Ever wondered if using steroids in sports is really that bad while you were repeating the same exercises over and over again, hoping to wake up one day inhabiting a ripped body?

 If you reached for your phone and turned to Google, as most of us are guilty of, you’ve probably hit a wall.
 Steroid statistics are scarce because these substances are illegal in some parts of the world, but at the same time, they can be bought and used freely in others.

 This article will present you with different facts about who (mis)uses steroids and why.
 We’ll also try to take a comprehensive look at the available data about the abuse of anabolic steroids, their effects, side effects, and consequences.